API#

 $ curl https://www.example.com/status/http/server_zones/<http_server_zone>/ssl

-add the date=epoch
+date=epoch

-parameter to the query string:
+parameter to the query string:$ curl https://www.example.com/status/angie/load_time

 "2024-04-01T00:59:59+01:00"